World-recognized training, Michelin-level experience

 A: I do both: cook dinners and meal prep.
 What I preach is what I practice.
 I enjoy creating new things.
 It makes me feel like I am progressing in my profession, but it also provides a beautiful experience for those around me and for myself.

 I love fruits and vegetables—it’s like the oil and fluids to a car.
 It ensures the proper maintenance and operation of the machinery that our bodies are.
 Every now and then I enjoy some fast food and go out to eat.
 Like I said, it’s all about balance.

 Q: From learning a bit about you, I understand healthy food is kind of what you’ve always done.
 Is that aspect what drew you to Trifecta?

 A: Yes, I have a Culinary Nutrition degree from Johnson & Wales University.
 Ever since graduating, my focus has been fueling performance, whether it was a collegiate sport, an amateur, or professional athlete... food always had that further performance purpose in my mind.
 Trifecta has a beautiful vision long term.

 My vision is to stand in the gap of where food and health are today, and where they get to be tomorrow; our visions aligns in many aspects.
 I was excited to hear and join a company that is working towards changing the reality of health in our country through food.

 Trifecta is an envelope-pushing company—being surrounded by people who operate at this level is inspiring.

 Want to get in on chef Mario's exclusive Trifecta recipes?
-Check out the Clean, Paleo, Vegetarian or Vegan plans.
-You'll see his recipes in your box each week.
+Check out the Clean, Paleo, Keto, Vegan or Vegetarianplans.
+You'll see his recipes in your meal delivery box each week.
 Explore more below.